ayako-rgf/users-manager/README.md

 ### In salesforce

+- Add http://localhost:4200 to whitelist for cross-origin resource sharing (CORS)
-Make a "Connected App".
+- Make a "Connected App".

 ### In this app

-Modify settings in src/environments accordingly.
+- Replace appId in src/environments with the one of created "Connected App"

 ## What this app does/doesn't on salesforce records